-It is the policy of the City to prevent the occurrence of grievances and to deal promptly with those which occur.
-The employee must present the grievance in writing, stating the nature of the grievance, date occurred, facts on which it is based, and the provision(s) of personnel policy allegedly violated and remedy requested.
-The grievance is to be filed within twenty-one (21) days after the alledged violation.
+It is the policy of the City to prevent the occurrence of grievances and to deal promptly to resolve disputes at the time of occurrence.
+If the employee deems the dispute issue unresolved, it will be settled in the following manner.

+Step 1: The employee must present the grievance in writing, stating the nature of the grievance, date occurred, facts on which it is based, and the provision(s) of personnel policy allegedly violated, and remedy requested.
+The grievance is to be filed to the supervisor within twenty-one (21) days after the alledged violation or dispute.
+The supervisor will respond to the employee in writing within seven (7) calendar days.